hi-anki/learn-x86_64-assembly/9-arrays/readme.md

 Therefore, interpretation matters in case of uninitialised array.

+Note: At runtime, the kernel zeroes out this region.

 ## Accessing Individual Elements

 Since it's all about continuous memory blocks, the memory address of any element can be obtained via a standard formula, which is: